 - a crooked or misplaced bone blocking the tear duct from the nasal cavity

-Like we experienced with our baby, the symptoms of a blocked tear duct can look a lot like an eye infection such as pink eye.
-The signs of a blocked tear duct usually begin during the first few days or weeks of a newborn's life.
+The symptoms of a blocked tear duct can look a lot like an eye infection such as pink eye.
+The signs of a blocked tear duct usually begin during the first few days or weeks of a newborn’s life.
 Symptoms might include:

 - constant tears